 Much has been written of Donald Trump and depending on one’s chosen political ilk, he may well be the Messiah or equally the second coming of Damien.
 This is not another emotional invective to add to the partisan cesspool.
 Rather, as befits this site, this is about cash, Trump’s plans for it and the very real potential consequences for us all who care about our own little monetary pools.

-Amongst Donald Trump’s ambitious plans to boost the US economy and ignite US GDP, the repatriation of the offshore cash pools held by US companies looms large and with good reason.
+Amongst Donald Trump’s ambitious plans to boost the US economy and ignite US GDP, the cutting of US corporate taxes and the repatriation of the offshore cash pools held by US companies looms large and with good reason.
 Unlike many other countries, the US taxes corporate income globally, though companies can defer paying tax on any offshore earnings until they decide to repatriate that income.

 Subscribe to our LGPS Quarterly Briefing and be first to receive more content like this.

 In an era of globalisation, the march of the multi-national and especially the rise of internet firms like Apple, Amazon and Google, whose businesses are agnostic when it comes to the lines of geography, the result has been a staggering growth in offshore cash pools.
 According to Congress’s joint committee on taxation, US companies have now parked a remarkable $2.6trn offshore to avoid paying taxes.